Coveo for Salesforce Free Edition General Troubleshooting Steps

-- Ensure that your user has access to the items they should have access to.
-For Lightning components, it is possible to inject a second profile to ensure certain results are always returned, no matter who is querying the component (see Understanding the Advanced Lightning Configuration Options).
+Ensure that your user has access to the items they should have access to.
+For Lightning components, it’s possible to inject a second profile to ensure certain results are always returned, no matter who is querying the component (see Understanding the Advanced Lightning Configuration Options).

-Ensure that the user who connected Coveo for Salesforce to your Coveo Cloud organization has access to the objects and fields you are querying.
-If they do not, then either grant them access, or reset the link between Coveo for Salesforce and Coveo Cloud.
+Ensure that the user who connected Coveo for Salesforce to your Coveo organization has access to the objects and fields you’re querying.
+If they don’t, then either grant them access, or reset the link between Coveo for Salesforce and Coveo Cloud.

-Ensure that the user resetting the link has access to all the objects and fields you want to return as results, is a member of your Coveo Cloud organization (see Adding and Managing Members), and is never going to be deleted from your Salesforce organization.
+Ensure that the user resetting the link has access to all the objects and fields you want to return as results, is a member of your Coveo organization (see Manage Members), and is never going to be deleted from your Salesforce organization.

 objecttypefrom which results should be returned in your search interface (see Using Custom Objects With the Coveo for Salesforce Free Edition).